 A few years ago, we realized we could use an adapted version of our micro vehicle nomad system to avoid depending on hotels or expensive travel vehicles.
 Instead of spending tons of money renting a camper, we rent a car and turn it into a temporary camper ourselves.

 On this blog series we want to share with you our system to turn any vehicle into a camper.
-Each article will address the essentials to live and travel as a digital nomad: sleeping, cooking, working and safety.
+Each article will address the essentials to live and travel as a digital nomad: sleeping, cooking (this post), working and safety.
 Our hope is that you can use this guide to turn a car rental into a camper or to turn your current vehicle into a weekend warrior’s haven.